Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 • Public wallets and tx hashes: withheld

-The internal verification package includes the original wallet, final receiving wallet, Arbitrum receipt transaction, Hyperliquid withdrawal ledger entries, and position-conversion transactions.
+The internal case file includes the original wallet, final receiving wallet, Arbitrum receipt transaction, Hyperliquid withdrawal ledger entries, and position-conversion transactions.
 Because this public version is anonymized, the evidence is summarized rather than displayed verbatim.

 The evidence review used transaction order rather than explorer display time alone.
 Hyperliquid and Arbiscan can present timestamps differently depending on display settings and local timezone assumptions, so the case was normalized around UTC and confirmed by matching the transaction sequence.
 This prevents a common investigation error: treating two explorer clocks as contradictory when the underlying transaction order is still consistent.